This post has the following content warnings:

 Picture this:

 You're a Winterhold guard.
-Winterhold, which is barely a hamlet anymore, its former glory washed away by The Great Collapse, the only hints of it being the ruined state of its walls, most of the few buildings still left standing boarded shut as their owners left for Dawnstar or Windhelm.
+Winterhold, which is barely a hamlet anymore, its former glory washed away by The Great Collapse, the only hints of that glory being the ruined state of its walls, while most of the few buildings still left standing are boarded shut as their owners left for Dawnstar or Windhelm.
 It pains you, as it would pain any Nord, to know that now the only thing keeping the city you were born and raised in from being taken by the snow is the thrice-damned College.

 And it's salt in the wound, really, to know that it's the wizards' fault.
-They claim it's not, they say it was the volcano, or it's a mystery.
+They claim it's not, they say it was a volcano, or it's a mystery.
 Even though the only structure left completely intact was the College itself.
 How convenient.

-You're a Winterhold guard, wondering if you did the right thing by staying, wondering if you should have gone south with your fiancé before he gave up on you in disgust and left, guarding the gates that no one's assaulted in years, when you see a lone mage walking down the beaten path towards the city.
+You're a Winterhold guard, wondering if you did the right thing by staying, wondering if you should have gone south with your ex-fiancé before he gave up on you in disgust and left, guarding the gates that no one's assaulted in years, when you see a lone mage walking down the beaten path towards the city.
 And he's certainly a mage, you know this even before he's close enough for you to see the shimmer of a spell on his skin, because only mages would be walking in the nude in the snow like that, not needing even enchanted clothes and armour to shrug off the cold.

 But as he gets closer more and more things seem strange about him.
-One, he's carrying a book and a dagger in his hand, rather than in a bag or hidden away in a mage's magical storage; two, he's not an ethnicity you've ever seen before, his shoulder-length hair a silky wave of pure black and his skin tinted bronze where it's not gleaming with magicka or blue from the cold; three, he's blue from the cold, his spell clearly not enough to ward off the temperature, so even if you were right that he was a mage it turns out that the nudity may not have anything to do with that.
+One, he's carrying a book and a dagger in his hand, rather than in a bag or hidden away in a mage's magical storage; two, he's a human but not an ethnicity you've ever seen before, his shoulder-length hair a silky wave of pure black and his skin tinted bronze where it's not gleaming with magicka or blue from the cold; three, he's blue from the cold, his spell clearly not enough to ward off the temperature, so even if you were right that he was a mage it turns out that the nudity may not have anything to do with that.

 "Halt!" you cry once he's close enough, because this is really fishy.
 "State your business!"

 And none of that is reassuring.
-You're reminded of stories of mages going insane you've heard from your dad and friends in the tavern, of them doing too much magic and losing some part of themselves in the process, slaughtering villages for necromantic experiments, making contracts with Daedra, devils and worse.
-Of the times growing up when you saw or heard or heard tell of mages right here in Winterhold going crazy, the spectacular lights in the night sky above the College followed by silence (if you ask the mages themselves—they are as avid patrons of The Frozen Hearth as anyone, especially the handful of Nords who have not shaken off their cultural heritage and still enjoy a flagon of mead in the evening—they say that it was nothing, just someone being a bit too excited with their research).
+You're reminded of stories of mages going insane you've heard from your dad and friends at the tavern, of them doing too much magic and losing some part of themselves in the process, slaughtering villages for necromantic experiments, making contracts with Daedra, devils and worse.
+Of the times growing up when you saw or heard or heard tell of mages right here in Winterhold going crazy, the spectacular lights in the night sky above the College followed by silence.
+If you ask the mages themselves—they are as avid patrons of The Frozen Hearth as anyone, especially the handful of Nords who have not shaken off their cultural heritage and still enjoy a flagon of mead in the evening—they say that it was nothing, just someone being a bit too excited with their research.

 So it is with that in mind that you prepare for a fight, maybe a hopeless one that'll barely delay the inevitable, because you're still of Winterhold and you'd rather die than live knowing you didn't even try to protect your home.